Obituary: Christine Freeman

 It is with profound sadness that we announce the death of Christine Freeman, a popular and well-known activist from Essex.

-Christine came into the party sometime in 2014 with her partner Paul Borg, a long-serving activist and organiser from London.
+Christine came into the party sometime in 2014 with her partner Paul Borg. a long-serving British National Party member, activist, and organiser from London.

 They quickly established themselves with regular leafleting sessions and would regularly be seen in Hornchurch, Essex.